 Click the link below to find out more details about the tour!
 Booking is now available with discount!

 ▶ Book Online: 3-Hour Osaka Highlights Bike Tour

-5. Osaka Aquarium Kaiyukan
+5. Discover the wonders of marine life at Osaka Aquarium Kaiyukan

 Kaiyukan (海遊館) is one of the biggest aquariums in the world, displaying over 500 kinds of different marine life such as dolphins, penguins, sea lions and more.
 It’s located in the Tempozan Harbor Village of Osaka’s bay area (not far from Universal Studios Japan).

 The walk-in aquarium owns 15 fish tanks in total including the one with 34m x 9m that holds a variety of fish including manta rays and 2 whale sharks swimming freely.
 The new interactive exhibition opened in 2013 that allows visitors to see the animals up close and touch some of them.

 6. Enjoy panoramic views of Osaka from the Tempozan Ferris Wheel